Non-Separable Halo Bias from High-Redshift Galaxy Clustering: Result and Discussion

 \subsection{Non-separable bias from Galaxy Cross-Correlation Functions}

-In this section, we present the measurements for the bias separability function for galaxy samples from the HSC-SSP survey at $z \sim 3.6$, as a function of the angular scale $\theta$.
+The strong deviation of the separability function from unity at high redshift, found in the previous section, presents a unique opportunity to measure the same from observations.
+In this section, we measure the separability function using galaxy samples from the HSC-SSP survey at $z \sim 3.6$ as a function of angular scale $\theta$.

 These high redshift galaxy populations from the HSC-SSP survey are typically associated with halo masses exceeding $10^{12} {\rm M}_\odot$ \citep{harikane2022goldrush}, placing them in a regime where non-separability is expected to be very prominent.
 Moreover, the large number of galaxies from the 600 deg$^2$ wide field makes this dataset particularly well-suited for measuring $s$ with high statistical significance.

 In order to measure $s$, we divide the galaxy sample into two UV magnitude bins, denoted by $[\rm m_\text{uv1}]$ and $[\rm m_\text{uv2}]$.
-Since UV luminosity traces halo mass, this binning approximately acts as a proxy for galaxy selection based on halo mass.
+Theoretical modelling of LBG luminosity functions and clustering indicates that rest-frame UV luminosity correlates with halo mass, with an intrinsic scatter in UV luminosity at fixed halo mass.
+Combined with the fact that the magnitude-binned samples spans a broad redshift range (see Fig.~\ref{fig_Nz}), this implies some overlap in the underlying halo masses of galaxies selected in different UV-luminosity bins.
+Nevertheless, existing studies suggest that, in the halo mass range relevant for our analysis, the scatter in LBG UV luminosity is modest (e.g. \citealt{giavalisco+2001}; see also \citealt{lee+2009}), such that luminosity-based binning provides a reasonable proxy for selection by halo mass.
 We then measure the angular auto-correlation of galaxies within each magnitude bin and the angular cross-correlation between galaxies in these two bins.
 Using these measurements, we calculate the separability function as